m-huang173044/MengweiHuangPublicRemoteRepo1/README.md

 Change made from feature-branch.
 This change was made by Tyler Waugh
 This was made local by Tyler Waugh then used git push.
-This is used for testing conflict: "conflic confirmed"
+This is used for testing conflict: "conflic resolved"